koriaf/ausdigital-tap/docs/tap_details.md

  * MAY explicitly declare `Content-Transfer-Encoding: base64`
  * MUST NOT rely on additional TAP-related information in HTTP headers, such as message or conversation identifiers.

-The message is sent to the recieving TAP using HTTP POST operation, with a `Content-Type: multipart/form-data` body.
-This body contains two parts, `message` and `signature`.
+The message is sent to the recieving TAP using HTTP POST operation.
+The posted body contains two parts, named `message` and `signature`.

 Assuming the current working directory contains the message (as message.json) and signature (as message.sig), the following curl command will post the message to the recipient TAP (replace `<TAP_URL>` with HTTPS URL discovered from the Service Metadata Publisher).